AnyDesk ID and Alias

-The ID & and Alias are your identity in the AnyDesk network.
+The ID and Alias are your identity in the AnyDesk network.
 To backup your identity, save the config file service.conf in a secure location.
-This enables you to retrieve your ID in case your devices crashes or your Operating System is reinstalled.
+This enables you to retrieve your ID and your Alias in case your devices crashes or your Operating System is reinstalled.

 |Windows XP/Server 2003||Portable:||%appdata%\AnyDesk|

 Warning: If the config files get lost by any means, the ID will be lost.
 The removal of your config file also removes the Alias.
 If the config file is not manually restored, this action cannot be undone.

 Uninstallation will not touch or delete your ID and config files, except explicitly requested in the uninstallation menu.